Date of Degree

 Copyright 2005 Andrei Serban Schaffer

 Schaffer, Andrei Serban.
-"On the adjoint formulation of design sensitivity analysis of multibody dynamics cs." dissertation, University of Iowa, 2005.
+"On the adjoint formulation of design sensitivity analysis of multibody dynamics cs."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2005.